CumulusNetworks/docs/content/cumulus-linux-53/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 ### Detach a Pending Configuration

 The following example configures the IP address of the loopback interface, then detaches the configuration from the current pending configuration.
-Cumulus Linux saves the detached configuration to a file `changeset/cumulus/<date>_<time>_xxxx` that includes a timestamp with extra characters to distinguish it from other pending configurations; for example, `changeset/cumulus/2021-06-11_18.35.06_FPKP`.
+Cumulus Linux saves the detached configuration to a file with a numerical value to distinguish it from other pending configurations.

 ```
 cumulus@switch:~$ nv set interface lo ip address 10.10.10.1/32